Olympics-COVID cases found at Olympic hotel in Japan as IOC hails 'historic' Games | Sports-Games

 Olympics-COVID cases found at Olympic hotel in Japan as IOC hails 'historic' Games

-When they were postponed last year Japanese leaders had hoped they would be a celebration of the world's victory over the coronavirus but those celebrations are on hold as many countries struggle with new surges of infections.
-Bach reiterated that strict coronavirus measures were "in place and they are enforced and they are working", referring to extensive testing MUTED INTEREST The coronavirus cluster at the Brazilians' hotel was found during routine screening required before staff started work, said city official Yoshinobu Sawada.
+Japanese leaders had hoped the re-scheduled Games this year would be a celebration of the world's victory over the coronavirus but those celebrations are on hold as many countries struggle with new surges of infections.
+MUTED INTEREST The coronavirus cluster at the Brazilians' hotel was found during routine screening required before staff started work, said city official Yoshinobu Sawada.
+Many Olympic delegations are already in Japan and several athletes have tested positive upon arrival.

 - Country: